 Adolescent Attitudes Towards African American Language

-Moving away from teachers’ perceptions of AAL in the classroom, Lewis (2015) measured perceptions of Mainstream American English (MAE) and AAL by elementary and middle school youth.
-The sample for this research included African American and Latino/a children who were speakers of MAE and/or AAL.
+Moving away from teachers’ perceptions of AAL in the classroom, Dr. Tamika Lewis's (2015) dissertation research measured perceptions of Mainstream American English (MAE) and AAL by elementary and middle school youth.
+The sample for this research included African American and Latinx children who were speakers of MAE and/or AAL.
 The students were accustomed to hearing adults in the school speak MAE and AAL.
 The results from this study demonstrated a shift occurring in students’ perceptions of MAE and AAL the longer the youth were in school.
 In elementary school, youth associated speaking MAE with being friendlier, nicer and kinder; while in middle school, students associated MAE speakers as being more intelligent and more likely to be leaders.
 The students’ changing perceptions are a reflection of their environments and the perceptions of their parents and teachers.
 This study further emphasizes that dialect diversity trainings are needed to mitigate judgements about language variation and promote acceptance of style-shifting.

 The Impact on Adolescent Speakers of African American Language

-Studies like Gupta (2010), Alim and Smitherman (2012), and Lewis (2015) have consistently demonstrated similar misconceptions that people have about AAL as well as stereotypes associated with this linguistic variability in the classroom over the last decade.
+Studies, like those discussed above by Gupta (2010), Alim and Smitherman (2012), and Lewis (2015), have consistently demonstrated similar misconceptions that people have about AAL as well as stereotypes associated with this linguistic variability in the classroom over the last decade.
 This leads to the greater question of how to eliminate the idea that there is a “right” way and a “wrong” way to speak English.
 These attitudes of teachers and peers can have a compounding effect on students being constantly told that the way they speak is “wrong”.
 The effect this type of prejudice has on children in the classroom is extreme in that the end result is that teachers gravitate to more MAE speaking students, as they are perceived as being smarter and easier to teach.
 These preconceived ideas about language from well-meaning teachers highlight the importance of pre-service level education about dialect differences and English language variation in the classroom.
 Many still struggle with an answer to the question why do I have to speak this way to be successful?
-Alim & Smitherman (2012) suggest “[...] a critical approach should begin with teaching about the diverse range of language varieties spoken in the United States as to combat linguistic prejudices as well as internalized feelings of linguistic shame.” (p.
-185).
+Alim & Smitherman (2012: 185) suggest “[...] a critical approach should begin with teaching about the diverse range of language varieties spoken in the United States as to combat linguistic prejudices as well as internalized feelings of linguistic shame.”
 Addressing these difficult topics will help create a more open linguistic dialog in the classroom.